SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

   </bean>
 ```

-And to send messages, the following Java code will use the JndiDestinationResolver to send messages to a JNDI destination of “JNDI/T/requests”.
+And to send messages, the following Java code will use the `JndiDestinationResolver` to send messages to a JNDI destination of "JNDI/T/requests".

 ```java
 public class JndiMessageProducer {